solid/webid-oidc-spec/application-workflow-detailed.md

 #### 1. Alice navigates to www.decentphotos.example

 Alice has heard of a great new site that allows her to view her friend's photos and tag faces.
-She navigates to `www.decentphotos.example` via her web browser which returns an html page.
+She navigates to `www.decentphotos.example` via her web browser which returns an HTML page.
 This page contains JavaScript that will help with the authentication process.

 #### 2. Alice clicks the "Connect" button

 Before decentphotos can start displaying images, Alice needs to start the process of providing consent.
-To do so, she must either provide her webId (`https://alice.coolpod.example/profile/card#me`) or the url of her OP (`https://secureauth.example`)
+To do so, she must either provide her webId (`https://alice.coolpod.example/profile/card#me`) or the URL of her OP (`https://secureauth.example`)

 While it is not the case with Alice, a user's Pod and OP can be hosted at the same domain.
 For example, Bob's pod could be `bob.solid.example` with a webId of `https://bob.solid.example/profile/card#me`, but his OP is at `https://solid.example`.

 ##### 2.1.
 Retrieve Profile

-If Alice entered her Pod's url rather than her OP's url, a request should be make to determine her OP.
+If Alice entered her Pod's URL rather than her OP's URL, a request should be made to determine her OP.
 There are two ways to do this and Pods may support one or both of them:

 Firstly, the RP should make an `OPTIONS` request to the Pod: